Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 - ca_cn: Common Name to use to generate the CA signing certificate (defaults to Hyland - Alfresco signing CA)
 - ca_signing_key_passphrase: passphrase to use to encrypt to CA signing key
+- ca_days_valid_for: how many days will the generated certificate will be valid for (default 10y)

 ### Certificates generation parameters